Preparing for Politics at University: Reading, Oxbridge Interview Questions 2024

 (3) Tim Marshall, Prisoners of Geography (2015) – bestseller and very interesting approach to politics, it uses maps to explain the geopolitical strategies of world powers

-• Research Projects: E.g. “Research Key Policy Areas With a Policy Advisor in the Cabinet Office”: How does the world actually work?
+You may also be interested in carrying out an individual Politics Research Project.
+Working with one of MU’s expert mentors, you’ll research, discuss and complete a project on a topic of your choice, E.g. “Research Key Policy Areas With a Policy Advisor in the Cabinet Office”: How does the world actually work?
 How are public services delivered?
 How and why do politicians make decisions?
-(Typically 1 month project duration, with project tutorial sessions)

 • No-platforming – discuss whether it can be considered a violation of free speech